leouieda/liverpool-soes-2020/README.md

-# Liverpool 2019 - Unravelling the Earth through software

-Seminar given at the University of Liverpool when interviewing for a Lecturer position.
+# Talk at the SOES research sharing event 2020